 Welders often use heavy machinery to perform this task.
 The most common tool is a welding rod, or an electrode.
 It is a filler metal used in certain types of welding processes.
 A rod is key component in welding as it provides the material to create the weld joint between two metal pieces.
 The welding rod is typically a metal wire or rod coated with a flux material.

 Asbestos is a naturally occurring mineral with heat-resistant properties.
-It is capable of protecting work tools from overheating.
+It is capable of protecting work tools from overheating, which is the main cause of asbestos risks in welding and cutting.
 This is why asbestos was used as an insulant for welding rods, to protect them from fire or heat destruction.

 Using the welding rod on a metal or steel object sends sparks and smoke into the air.
 Asbestos is made up of fragile and flaky strands, almost like pieces of fabric.
-The use of a welding rod on metal causes a disturbance in the asbestos mixture.
+The use of a welding rod to cut or shape metal causes a disturbance in the asbestos mixture.
 These strands loosen and separate from the rod, and their weightless characteristic led to floating in the airspace of welders.

 Once asbestos fibers become airborne, they’re dangerous.
 Asbestos fibers float in the air and can be inhaled or swallowed by anyone in the area.
 Their sharp ends can lodge into tissue linings and irritate cells, which causes cancer.